-For example in the picture below the main colour is blue-green, as in the sofa, painting, books and rug.
-The second colour is yellow, which appears in the painting, cushions and rug.
-The third colour is pink, which is used in just small splashes in the art work and books / accessories.
+For example in the picture below the main colour is blue, as in the painting, cushions and rug.
+The second colour is black, in the sofa.
+The third colour is yellow, which is used in just small splashes in the art work and accessories.

 Colours can have a big impact on your mood so choose well.
 Here is a very thorough explanation of colour psychology from brands and marketing perspective but it applies to decor too.
 Take advantage of the colour psychology and you can easily create different schemes for different seasons by just small changes.